Walsh School of Foreign Service: 20th century

-Since 1982, the school has been housed in the Edward B. Bunn, S.J.
+Since 1982, the school has been housed in the Edward B. Bunn.
 Intercultural Center (ICC) on Georgetown's main campus.
 In 1989, the Salaam Intercultural Resource Center, which is located on the top floor of the ICC, was opened in a ceremony presided by President Jimmy Carter.
 The center is a gift by Hany M. Sala'am and has housed the school's MSFS program since 1989.

 U.S. President Jimmy Carter opened the Salaam Intercultural Resource Center, which has housed Georgetown's Master of Science in Foreign Service (MSFS) program since 1989.

 In 1975, the Center for Contemporary Arab Studies (CCAS) was launched as the first academic institution in the United States to focusing exclusively on the Arab world.
 CCAS is a National Resource Center on the Middle East and North Africa (NRC-MENA) and funded by Title VI grants from the U.S. Department of Education, in addition to donation from Gulf Cooperation Council (GCC) governments.
 In 1999, King Abdullah II of Jordan (MSFS'87) dedicated a new facility for the center.

 In 1978, the Institute for the Study of Diplomacy (ISD) was founded to bring together diplomats, practitioners and scholars to study diplomatic statecraft theory and practice.
 Past ISD fellows include Georgian deputy prime minister Giorgi Baramidze and Chinese foreign minister Wang Yi.
 From 1975 until 2016, the ISD also awarded the Edward Weintal Prize for Diplomatic Reporting to journalists in recognition of their distinguished reporting on foreign policy and diplomacy.

 In 1992, following the collapse of the Soviet Union and the Eastern Bloc, the SFS launched the Pew Economic Freedom Fellows Program to train future leaders of transitional states from Eastern Europe and post-Soviet countries.
 Notable fellows include Latvian finance minister Uldis Osis, Kazhastan deputy prime minister Kairat Kelimbetov, and Lithuania president Dalia Grybauskaite, who was later awarded an honorary Doctor of Humane Letters degree by Georgetown University in 2013.

 In 1995, the Security Studies Program (SSP), which was founded in 1977 as the National Security Studies Program (NSSP) and hosted at the U.S. Department of Defense headquarters in the Pentagon, was moved to Georgetown's main campus and incorporated into the SFS.